Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 In his haste to try to overtake the _Star’s Bounty_, Marruk was forced to abandon his transfer to his true command ship, the _Shadowbane_, which had been cloaked on the other side of Gorai.
 Overseeing the initial battle from the antiquated Nova in which he still captained had been a tactical reality; as had the direct oversight of onloading additional crew and supplies while his _Shadowbane_ had been collecting its fighter compliment on the other side of the planet.
 But Marruk had no intention of returning victorious to Gorai aboard the outdated cruiser.

-_“Shadowbane_ exiting warp Squadron-Father”
+_"Shadowbane_ exiting warp Squadron-Father"

 Marruk duck-nodded to no one.
-“Very-well.
+"Very-well.
 I want full command of the fleet passed to the _Shadowbane_ by the time my shuttle lands.
-Comms, get me an open channel to Farragun.”
+Comms, get me an open channel to Farragun."

-“Channel open, Squadron-Father.”
+"Channel open, Squadron-Father."

 He spared a grudging grin for the officer’s anticipation.
-“Brother Farragun, a few _creative_ traitors have seized… the _Clawbreaker_ and fled.
+"Brother Farragun, a few _creative_ traitors have seized… the _Clawbreaker_ and fled.
 They are clearly human-nested and must be stopped before they can spread word of our fleet here.
-You are to take the _Swifttail_, _Jaggedtooth_, and the _Freshscar_ and pursue them.”
+You are to take the _Swifttail_, _Jaggedtooth_, and the _Freshscar_ and pursue them."
 Three cruisers with eight of the new Voidfangs each should be sufficient.

-“Understood Squadron-Father, do we have a bearing on where they’ve fled to?”
+"Understood Squadron-Father, do we have a bearing on where they’ve fled to?"
 Farragun would already be securing the _Shadowbane_ for Marruk’s arrival and thus Marruk forgave him the lack of having tried to secure that information himself.

-“We do not.
-However, if they were stupid enough to take an unfamiliar ship with only a pawfull of crew into the warzone that is currently orbiting Gao, they will be destroyed.”
+"We do not.
+However, if they were stupid enough to take an unfamiliar ship with only a pawfull of crew into the warzone that is currently orbiting Gao, they will be destroyed."
 Marruk failed to say how it was that he knew that, but Farragun hadn't risen to his current position by asking deadly questions.

-“A… Yes Squadron-Father.
-Perhaps to one of the nearby stations then?”
+"A… Yes Squadron-Father.
+Perhaps to one of the nearby stations then?"

-“Likely, though also stupid.”
+"Likely, though also stupid."
 Six-Three felt an incessant ping in the back of its mind.
 A summons?
 Now?
-“Do not fail me, _Ship-Father_ Farragun.”
+"Do not fail me, _Ship-Father_ Farragun."

-“Thank you Squadron-Father, I won’t” The line ended and Six-Three opened a new communication line, this one of a far more secretive nature.
+"Thank you Squadron-Father, I won’t" The line ended and Six-Three opened a new communication line, this one of a far more secretive nature.

 **++Incoming connection…
 Established++**